vishal-m25/Obsidian/Learnings/java/java.md

 - It helps in ensuring integrity among the threads.
 - ==**constructors**== cannot be declared as synchronized.

+#### Liveness
+- Refer to the ability of a concurrent application to make progress toward completion.

+#### Thread Contention
+- Occurs when two or more threads simultaneously try to access a resource that can only be used by one thread at a time.
+Results in delaying the execution.
+#### Deadlock
+- A set of threads are all permanently blocked m waiting for a resource that another thread in the dame set holds.
+	- A cyclic dependency is created and waits indefinitely.
+#### Starvation
+- When a thread is continuously denied access to a shared resource, even though the resource is frequently available.
+	- it is due to unfair scheduling policies or high priority threads always seizing the resource before low-priority thread gets a chance.

+#### Livelock
+- Also known as polite deadlock
+- Two threads busy and active but stuck in a repeated cycle of responding to each other's actions.
+- One captures the lock and sees the other searching for the lock and provides the lock and other thread does the same.
+- Now progress is made in the mean time.

+#### Race Condition
+- A programming flaw where the result of the program is dependent on sequence or timing of uncontrollable events (unknown and undefinable thread execution order).

+#### Throughput
+- Number of tasks a computer can complete in a given amount of time.

 ### Intrinsic lock
 - Synchronization is built around an internal entity known as ==**intrinsic/monitor locks**==.
 - when a ==**static synchronized method is invoked**==, since a static method is associated with a class, not an object.
 In this case, the thread acquires the intrinsic lock for the ==**`Class`**== object associated with the class.
 Thus access to class's static fields is controlled by a lock that's distinct from the lock for any instance of the class.